Skip to Content

 • Sudden weight gain.

-Your doctor will do a physical exam and ask you about your health history, chiefly your liver disease.
+Your doctor will conduct a physical exam and ask you about your health history, particularly about your liver disease.

 They may order the following tests to confirm an ascites diagnosis: